Cranfield welcomes applications from students from all over the world to join our diverse and dynamic research community

 - if you believe there has been a significant failure in the admissions procedure, or

 - if you believe you have been discriminated against unlawfully.

 Cranfield University will not consider complaints or appeals based on any other reason, including where incomplete or inaccurate information has been provided.
 In line with our data protection policies, we don’t consider any appeals or complaints from anyone on your behalf.
 We do not share personal information with anyone outside the University, without your express consent.

 Appeals or complaints should be made by email to:

-- the Admissions Office for applications made to courses based at Cranfield campus, or
+- Admissions for applications made to courses based at Cranfield campus, or

 - the Academic Registry for Defence and Security courses at Shrivenham.

 You should receive a response acknowledging your complaint, or appeal, within 10 working days.

 The Assistant Registrar or senior colleague will review your complaint or appeal and consult the relevant Head of School, or an appropriate representative.
 You will receive a full reply to your complaint, or appeal, including a reason for any final decision.
 This may include more detail about the initial outcome of your application.
 The outcome of any decision will be the final position of the University.
 The University will retain a record of your complaint or appeal for monitoring purposes to enable us to regularly review and improve our service.